robusta-dev/robusta/docs/setup-robusta/installation/all-in-one-installation.rst

 See Robusta in action
 ------------------------------

-Let's deploy a crashing pod.
-Robusta will identify the problem and notify us:
+Let's deploy a crashing pod:

 .. code-block:: bash
    :name: cb-apply-crashpod